BishwaBS/ASDspec2csv/README.md

 This package basically converts spectral readings (*.asd) files to csv files.
 User can also choose to create "Wavelength" vs "Reflectance" graph.
-The package provides functionality where user can perform the task for a number of files at a given time.
+The package provides functionality where user can perform the task for a number of files at once.

 **Limitations:**
 This package has been tested for only .asd files.
 It is not sure if this package will work for other file formats of spectral reading data.